 Ali’s poetry collections include The Far Mosque (2005), which won Alice James Books’ New England/New York Award, The Fortieth Day (2008), Sky Ward (2013), and Inquisition (2018).
 Ali’s poems, both lyric and musical, explore the intersection of faith and daily life.
 In a review of The Fortieth Day, Library Journal noted that Ali “continues his task of creating a rejuvenated language that longs to be liberated from the weight of daily routine and the power of dogmatic usage . . . writing in the tradition of Wallace Stevens, Ali is clearly a poet of ideas and symbols, yet his words remain living entities within the texture of the poem.”

 Ali has taught at Oberlin College and the low-residency Stonecoast MFA program at the University of Southern Maine.
-He lives in Oberlin, Ohio.
+He is currently professor of Literature and Writing at the University of California, San Diego.